xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

    * `Inv_cost(m; F, A_lib, k)`,
    * `Inv_success(m; F, A_lib, k)`,
    * `Gap_inv(m; F, A_lib, k)`,
-   * `Tension_OWF(m; F, A_lib, k)`.
+   * `Tension_OWF(m; F, A_lib, k)`,

+   for states `m` restricted to `M_reg`.

 2. Compute aggregated tension values `Tension_OWF_total` for each family over `K`.

 3. Compare the distributions of tension values between Family E and Family H.

-4. Repeat under modest variations of `A_lib` (for example adding simple attacks that do not change the intended hardness pattern) to check robustness.
+4. Repeat under modest variations of `A_lib` in `Enc_Q053` (for example adding simple attacks that do not change the intended hardness pattern) to check robustness.

-*Metrics:*
+**Metrics**

 * Mean and variance of `Tension_OWF_total` for Family E and Family H.
 * Separation between the distributions, measured by a simple distance or overlap metric.
 * Stability of the separation under admissible variations of encoding and attack libraries.

-*Falsification conditions:*
+**Falsification conditions**

-* If, under fixed admissible encodings, the encoding fails to produce consistently lower tension values for Family E than for Family H, the Q053 tension functional is considered falsified for this setup.
+* If, under fixed admissible encodings in `Enc_Q053`, the encoding fails to produce consistently lower tension values for Family E than for Family H, the Q053 tension functional is considered falsified for this setup.
-* If small admissible modifications of `A_lib` or resource scales eliminate any consistent separation, the encoding is considered too fragile and rejected.
+* If small admissible modifications of `A_lib` or resource scales eliminate any consistent separation, the encoding is considered too fragile and rejected for Q053.

+These falsification conditions apply only to the effective layer encoding and do not constitute a proof or refutation of the canonical open problem about one way functions.

-*Semantics implementation note:*
+**Semantics implementation note**
 All objects in this experiment are treated as discrete combinatorial structures, with states and observables defined over bitstrings and discrete resource parameters, matching the metadata choice.

-*Boundary note:*
+**Boundary note**
-Falsifying TU encoding != solving canonical statement.
-This experiment can reject or refine particular encodings of computational_tension, but it does not settle whether genuine one way functions exist in the sense of the canonical problem.
+Falsifying a TU encoding for Q053 does not solve the canonical problem.
+This experiment can reject or refine particular encodings of computational_tension, but it does not settle whether genuine one way functions exist.

 ---

 ### Experiment 2: Real candidate families under evolving attacks

-*Goal:*
+**Goal**
 Assess whether the Q053 encoding can track changes in effective hardness as new attacks are discovered against real candidate families.

-*Setup:*
+**Setup**

-* Select a small set of widely studied candidate function families used in practice (for example families based on factoring, discrete logarithms, or lattice problems).
+* Select a small set of widely studied candidate function families used in practice, for example families based on factoring, discrete logarithms, or lattice problems.

-* For each family, define a sequence of attack libraries:
+* For each family, define a sequence of attack libraries inside `Enc_Q053`:

-  * `A_lib^{(0)}`: attacks representing early known methods.
+  * `A_lib(0)`: attacks representing early known methods.
-  * `A_lib^{(1)}`: attacks including later improvements.
+  * `A_lib(1)`: attacks including later improvements.
-  * `A_lib^{(2)}`, and so on, up to a recent stage.
+  * `A_lib(2)`, and so on, up to a recent stage.

 * Define resource scales that roughly correspond to realistic time bounds and success thresholds for each historical period.

-*Protocol:*
+**Protocol**

-1. For each candidate family `F_cand` and each stage `j` of the attack library, encode a state `m_j` that summarizes the known attacks and their performance at that time.
+1. For each candidate family `F_cand` and each stage `j` of the attack library, encode a state `m_j` in `M_reg` that summarizes the known attacks and their performance at that time.
-2. For a set of scales appropriate to each stage, compute the observables and `Tension_OWF(m_j; F_cand, A_lib^{(j)}, k)`.
+2. For a set of scales appropriate to each stage, compute the observables and `Tension_OWF(m_j; F_cand, A_lib(j), k)` for `k` in the chosen set.
-3. Plot or tabulate how `Tension_OWF_total` changes as `j` increases.
+3. Aggregate to `Tension_OWF_total(m_j; F_cand, A_lib(j), K)` and record how it changes as `j` increases.
 4. Compare the pattern of changes across different candidate families.

-*Metrics:*
+**Metrics**

 * Direction and magnitude of changes in `Tension_OWF_total` as attacks improve.
-* Consistency with known cryptanalytic history (for example, tension should drop after major breakthroughs).
+* Consistency with known cryptanalytic history, for example tension should drop after major breakthroughs.
 * Differences in sensitivity among candidate families.

-*Falsification conditions:*
+**Falsification conditions**

-* If the encoding fails to show any appreciable change in tension after major known attacks that significantly reduce practical security, the encoding is considered misaligned with effective hardness and rejected.
+* If the encoding fails to show any appreciable change in tension after major known attacks that significantly reduce practical security, the encoding is considered misaligned with effective hardness and rejected for Q053.
-* If the encoding suggests dramatic tension collapse for families that are still considered strong under current knowledge, the encoding is considered unfaithful and rejected.
+* If the encoding suggests dramatic tension collapse for families that are still considered strong under current knowledge, the encoding is considered unfaithful and rejected or revised.

+These falsification conditions apply only to the effective layer encoding and do not prove or disprove the existence of one way functions in the canonical sense.

-*Semantics implementation note:*
+**Semantics implementation note**
-The encoding abstracts real algorithms and attacks into discrete summaries of cost and success, preserving their combinatorial nature.
-No continuous approximations are introduced at this level.

-*Boundary note:*
-Falsifying TU encoding != solving canonical statement.
+The experiment abstracts cryptanalytic history into coarse grained summaries of cost and success probabilities.
+It does not claim to re evaluate or certify the real world security of any scheme.

+**Boundary note**
 Even a well aligned encoding that tracks known history cannot by itself prove or disprove the canonical existence of one way functions.

 ---

 ## 7. AI and WFGY engineering spec

 This block describes how Q053 can be used as a module for AI systems within the WFGY framework, at the effective layer.

+All signals and modules described here are auxiliary, effective layer constructs.
+They are intended for training, diagnostics, or analysis and must not be interpreted as evidence that genuine one way functions exist or do not exist.

 ### 7.1 Training signals